MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Password spray incident response

-Let’s understand a few password spray attack techniques before proceeding with the investigation.
+Let's understand a few password spray attack techniques before proceeding with the investigation.

-**Password compromise:** An attacker has successfully guessed the user’s password but has not been able to access the account due to other controls such as multi-factor authentication (MFA).
+**Password compromise:** An attacker has successfully guessed the user's password but has not been able to access the account due to other controls such as multi-factor authentication (MFA).

-**Account compromise:** An attacker has successfully guessed the user’s password and has successfully gained access to the account.
+**Account compromise:** An attacker has successfully guessed the user's password and has successfully gained access to the account.

 ### Environment discovery